WebFiori/database/samples/README.md

 # Code Samples

-This folder contains code samples for some of the use cases at which the library can be used in.
+This folder contains code samples for some use cases at which the library can be used in.

 All examples are based on MySQL but there are applicable to other databases.